-- Are the required data elements routinely generated and used during care delivery? - Is the data collection strategy, especially for the electronic clinical data components, ready to to be put into operational use?
+- Are the required data elements routinely generated and used during care delivery? - Are the required data elements available in electronic form, e.g., EHR or other electronic sources? - Is the data collection strategy ready to be put into operational use?